lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 _Requirements_

 - the `bytes4` success value returned MUST be of the following format:
-  - the first 3 bytes MUST be the `lsp20VerifyCall(..)` function selector = this determines if the call to the function is allowed.
+  - the first 3 bytes MUST be the `lsp20VerifyCall(address,address,address,uint256,bytes)` function selector.
+This determines if the call to the function is allowed or not.
   - any value for the last 4th byte is accepted.
-  - if the 4th byte is `0x01`, this determines if the `lsp20VerifyCallResult(..)` function should be called after the original function call (The byte that invokes the `lsp20VerifyCallResult(..)` function is strictly `0x01`).
+  - if the 4th byte is `0x01`, this determines if the `lsp20VerifyCallResult(bytes32,bytes)` function should be called after the original function call (The byte that invokes the `lsp20VerifyCallResult(bytes32,bytes)` function is strictly `0x01`).

 #### lsp20VerifyCallResult